← Back to blog

 The rollout happens in phases:

-- October 2026: Mandatory for permitted and licensed waste sites receiving waste
+• October 2026: Mandatory for permitted and licensed waste receiving sites in England and Wales

 What Information Needs to Be Recorded?